To Abolish Nukes, We Must Abolish War

 Nuclear enthusiasts claim nukes make the world safer by deterring major powers from attacking each other.
 First, nuclear deterrence didn’t prevent wars in Korea, Vietnam, Afghanistan, Iraq, Ukraine, etc.

 Second, deterrence assumes leaders of nuclear-armed nations are rational and morally decent.
 Do Trump, Putin, Kim Jong Un and Netanyahu fit that bill?
 Does anyone?
-Remember that these rational, decent nuclear leaders must be capable of mass murder.
+Remember that for deterrence to work, rational, decent nuclear leaders must be capable of murdering millions.

 The Atlantic, in all its coverage, doesn’t even contemplate banning The Bomb.
 Perhaps the editors doubt the feasibility of eradication; all we can do is try to reduce the risk of a nuclear catastrophe.

-This position is bizarre, given what The Atlantic says about the scale of the risk.
-“Every moment that humanity spends with these weapons spread across the earth, pointed at one another, is a foolish gamble with the highest possible stakes,” Ross Andersen writes.
+This position is bizarre, given what Ross Andersen of The Atlantic says about the scale of the risk.
+“Every moment that humanity spends with these weapons spread across the earth, pointed at one another, is a foolish gamble with the highest possible stakes.”

 I agree.
 Given the fallibility of humans and machines, the risks posed by nuclear weapons are unacceptable.
 We must eradicate these weapons.
 But how?
 That question brings me to my second point: